toebbel/StorageCloudSim/README.md

 ```
 ant init-ivy
 ```
-After doing this, just type any of these commands to build/test/run the project
+After doing this, just type any of these commands to build/test/run the project.
+Use the jar command to generate stand-alone jar files (simulation jar and generator tools).
 ```
 ant compile
+ant jar
 ant test
 ant run
 ```